Rembrandt Duits

 Renaissance Material Culture

 Continuing with alternative narratives of art history, Rembrandt has explored Renaissance art as part of the wider material culture of the period.
-This is the topic of a chapter written for the Open University course book Viewing Renaissance Art and of the module he teaches as part of the Warburg Institute’s MA courses; the latest outcome of this strand of his research is his project on the Art of the Poor, launched with a conference at the Institute in June 2018.
+This is the topic of a chapter written for the Open University course book Viewing Renaissance Art and of the module he teaches as part of the Warburg Institute’s MA courses; the latest outcome of this strand is his project on the Art of the Poor, launched with a conference at the Institute in June 2018 and resulting in the publication of the conference proceedings in 2020.

 Renaissance Art and Byzantium